 PayU Came With The Solution

 This integration came in as a life saver because, you don’t need to worry about running ads that you simply will never be ready to buy thanks to declined open-end credit or a spike in our dwindling rate of exchange.
 Payu is simply amazing.
 Before We Could buy Facebook Ads In Nigeria With Naira In the past, Nigerians who needed Facebook advertising solutions for his or her businesses only had one option; that they had to use the traditional dollar Facebook ad account to run ads.
 Despite its usefulness, running ads proved rather difficult for several as there have been series of non-budgeted spending thanks to unmeasured ad spend rates.
-Some Nigerians often find yourself being indebted to the social media platform because their cards were rejected.
+Some Nigerians often found themselves indebted to the social media platform because their cards were rejected or declined.

 This post was created to assist business owners who want to run ads but need a Facebook Ad account that accept naira payments.
-I hope this tutorial does justice, in order that you’ll easily create your own advertising account on facebook.
+I hope this guide does justice, in order that you’ll easily create your own advertising account on facebook.
 If you’re still running your Facebook Ad account and paying in dollar, you would possibly want to reconsider and switch to a Nigerian/Naira account.
-It’s better to be charged in Naira, a minimum of you’ll be ready to track your spend rate properly.
+It’s better to be charged in Naira, at least you’ll be able to track your spend rate properly.

 Disadvantages of employing a Dollar Dominated Facebook Ad Account